latiflumi/stock-check/README.md

 ## What This Project Demonstrates

-This project demonstrates my ability to:

-- Build real-world internal tools (not tutorials)
 - Translate business workflows into scalable APIs
 - Design multi-store inventory logic (sizes, colors, warehouses)
 - Implement authentication, caching, and rate-limiting